nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 1. Nodes should store peers information as much as possible.
 2. Nodes need to score Peers' good and bad behavior continuously.
-3. Node should keep good peers(high score) and evict bad peers(low score).
+3. Nodes should retain good (high-score) peers and evict bad (low-score) peers out.

 CKB client should implement the scoring system and following security strategies.